-In a recent post I looked at a number of sales matrix used in managing sales performance.
-With some many indicators available, which are the most critical for a sales leader to manager?
+In a recent post I looked at a number of sales metrics used in managing sales performance.
+With some many indicators available, which are the most critical sales metrics for a sales leader to manage?

-I have selected the following 5 metrics as the most critical to a sales leader in managing sales performance.
+I have selected the following 5 metrics as the most beneficial to a sales leader in managing sales performance.

 1 – Customer Acquisition Cost (CAC)

 The first metric is Customer Acquisition Cost, commonly referred to as CAC.
 This represents how much it costs to acquire a new customer.
 This is used by executives to ensure new customers are being acquired profitably.
 It’s also a key metric for boards and investors when evaluating the health of a business.
 Ultimately, when the CAC is too high, Sales Leaders explore more efficient ways of acquiring new customers.
 An example of this may be moving from direct field sellers to inside sales reps.

 The second metric is Customer Lifetime Value, commonly referred to as CLTV.
 This represents how much a customer spends over the course of their “lifetime”.
 This is used by executives to understand how much a customer can generate for a business.
 It is also often looked at in conjunction with Customer Acquisition Cost.
 Organizations want to have customer CLTV be at least three times what it costs to acquire them.
 Sales initiatives undertaken are often tied to improving the average CLTV of the client base.
 Key to this is an effective account management focus within the business.